 Dr. TA Loeffler is an educator, adventurer, nature advocate, author, and professional keynote speaker from St. John’s, Newfoundland and Labrador.
 After climbing Mount McKinley, TA set a goal of climbing Mount Everest and the rest of the “Seven Summits,” the highest peaks on each of the seven continents.

-TA’s blog details her expedition preparation, training, and the life lessons gained from these ambitious pursuits.
+TA’s writing details her expedition preparation, training, and the life lessons gained from these ambitious pursuits.
 Using a daily quote paired with a photograph in a series entitled “Visual Soliloquy,” TA delivers a daily dose of inspiration (you can subscribe to the blog if you want this delivered directly to your in-box.)

 Throughout this mountainous journey, TA has aimed to be a “public dreamer” to inspire others to have big dreams and big goals by sharing these adventures online, in schools, and through keynote speaking.
 You can also download TA’s One Pager to learn more about having TA come speak at your event.